Sarah Krasnostein

-Sarah Krasnostein is an American-Australian non-fiction writer.
+Sarah Krasnostein is an American-born Australian non-fiction writer.
+She is known for her 2017 book The Trauma Cleaner.

-Education
+Early life and education

-Born in the United States, Krasnostein completed a BA/LLB (honours) degree from the University of Melbourne in 2005.
+Born in the United States, Sarah Krasnostein completed a BA/LLB (honours) degree from the University of Melbourne in 2005.
 She was admitted as an attorney of the State of New York in 2006, and in 2009 she was admitted to practice law in Victoria, Australia.

 She graduated with a PhD in criminal law from Monash University in 2016.
 Her thesis, "Pursuing Consistency: The Effect of Different Reforms on Unjustified Disparity in Individualised Sentencing Frameworks", was awarded the Mollie Holman Doctoral Medal for Law.
 Her research has been cited by the Victorian Court of Appeal, the Victorian Sentencing Advisory Council, and various academic journals.

 Writing

 Krasnostein's first book, The Trauma Cleaner, was published in 2017.
 She spent four years researching the book, which is a work of narrative non-fiction about the life and work of Sandra Pankhurst.
-She was awarded the Victorian Prize for Literature and the Prize for Non-Fiction at the 2018 Victorian Premier's Literary Awards, the Australian Book Industry Award for General Non-Fiction, the Dobbie Literary Award and the Douglas Stewart Prize for Non-Fiction at the NSW Premier's Literary Awards.
-For The Trauma Cleaner, Krasnostein was a finalist for the Melbourne Prize for Literature, the Walkley Book Award, the National Biography Award, and the Wellcome Book Prize (UK).